Tower Bell Simulator

 When you are using Abel in the tower, it is extremely useful to have footswitches connected and configured, since it saves you having to find the right keys or mouse clicks.
 You can configure switches to do various commands such as Go, Bob and Rounds; and also sequences of commands on a single switch, such as Start/Go/Bob: see Configuring External Control Switches.

 Starting the Simulator - AutoStart

 The traditional way to ring with a simulator is to start ringing a real bell, then start the simulator ringing at the right moment to fit in with the ringer.
-Alternatively, you can start the simulator, then start the real bell at the right moment to fit in with it.
-Both of these require some skilful timing and, if the ringer is to stay in time, requires that they synchronise their ringing speed with that of the simulator.
-With Abel, there is a better way.
+Alternatively, you can start the simulator, then start the real bell at the right moment to fit in with it (which is easy if you're using the moving ringer display - just pull off at the same time as your on-screen bell).
+Either way, you then have to ring at the same speed as the simulator.
+With Abel, there is an alternative.